nikbearbrown/Computational-Finance-with-Excel-Python-and-LLMs/Chapters/Introduction_to_Computational_Finance_Chapter_1.md

 4. **Overconfidence**: LLMs can present speculative information with unwarranted certainty, especially in domains like market prediction.

+Here's the uncomfortable truth about these limitations: they're actually pedagogically valuable.
+When you see an LLM confidently give you the wrong number, you learn something crucial—you can't outsource your thinking to AI.
+You need to verify.

 ### The Triangulation Framework

 Triangulation in financial LLM applications involves three key components: